terralang/terra/api.md

 Symbol
 ------

 Symbols are abstract representations of Terra identifiers.
 They can be used in Terra code where an identifier is expected (e.g. a variable use, a variable definition, a field name, a method name, a label).
-They are similar to the symbols return by LISP's `gensym` function.
+They are similar to the symbols returned by LISP's `gensym` function.

 ---